livechat/livechat-public-docs/site/content@beta/customer-chat-api/api-reference.md

 ```

 ## Access

-An empty object designates no access, which means that all agents can see it.
+`group_ids` is required, group 0 means that all agents can see it.

 ```js
 {